sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

 	- Patient has no blisters (especially at the 	posterior ankle where the foot rests on a towel in a patient with  BST)
 	- Posterior molds have adequate wadding sheets	underneath and are adequately padded
   - In patients with leg external fixators prevent the foot from assuming an equinus position by gently putting an elastic bandage around the foot to keep it in neutral
-	- Lower leg molds should immobilize the knee in 20-30 flexion (not in full extension).
+	- Leg molds should immobilize the knee in 20-30 flexion (not in full extension).
 	- Extremities are elevated accordingly
 	- IVFs are removed (where appropriate)
 	- Drains are removed (where appropriate)